EngRobot33/ZED/README.md

 # ZED

-A minimal clone of X (Twiiter) with most of the features of the original service.
+A minimal clone of X (Twitter) with most of the features of the original service.

 ## Screenshots